nightscout/minimed-connect-to-nightscout/README.md

 ## Installation on Heroku

 Another turnkey installation option is to run this on a Heroku worker dyno.
-You may find this more affordable than Azure.
+You may find this more reliable than Azure.
 Follow the [Share2 Bridge instructions for Heroku], substituting this repo for `share2nightscout-bridge`.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)